SITE PURPOSE AND GOALS

 The primary initial functions of this site are; web publishing of professional technical papers, development of “discussion and publication themes” as well as the development of a broad based editorial board to review candidate technical papers that will be web published on a frequent basis.

 The current site contains over 40 papers and presentations, with more to follow.
 If you want to have a paper considered for posting and discussion, please contact Joseph J. Simpson at: jjs-sbw(at)eskimo(dot)com or jjs0sbw(at)gmail(dot)com.

-The SMP material is available on GitHub at this link: smp_app.
+The SMP code and supporting material is available on GitHub at this link: smp_app.

 The Inference Matrix code (under development) is available on GitHub at this link: InferenceMatrix.